prasadshreyas/Watermark-Aging-In-Latent-Diffusion-Models/README.md

 ## How to use this repository

-   This repository is built originally on the DGX A100 machine, with the V100 GPUs.
+   This repository is built originally on DGX2.
 The code is tested on Ubuntu 18.04.5 LTS with CUDA toolkit 11.3 and Python 3.8.10 with a VSCode as the IDE.

 ## Setup